The PETE Project

 Requirements & Expectations

 Students in this community make academic success a priority and are expected to attend sessions for small and large group meetings as a part of their community agreement.
 There is an $85 program cost required for selected participants.
-New students in the Colleges of Education, Health and Aviation and Human Sciences are eligible for this LLP.
+New students in the College of Education and Human Sciences are eligible for this LLP.